 For travelers, the easiest way to get Chinese renminbi (also called “yuan” or “RMB”) is via a local ATM machine.
 While it may sound daunting to pull money when you can’t read Chinese characters, it’s thankfully not that hard.
 Still, there are a few things to keep in mind if you want to use an ATM in China.

-While it’s true that WeChat has become the most popular form of payment for local Chinese people, it still requires a Chinese bank account to use, which most traveler’s won’t be able to do.
+While it’s true that WeChat has become the most popular form of payment for local Chinese people, it still requires a Chinese bank account to use, which most traveler’s won’t have access to.

 Credit cards branded with Visa and MasterCard won’t be accepted every place you travel in China, so make sure you have enough cash.